The Theory of Money, Part 41

 Over the course of 40 installments in this series (Part 40 here), I have tried to explain the theory of money as clearly as I can.
-Writing is a big part of my learning process, and before I started this series of posts I didn’t think that I would end up believing that the best monetary system is actually the most rudimentary one–commodity money and 100% backed receipt money.
-But I understand (and tried to demonstrate) why every major modern economy has gone down the path they have to 0% backed fiat money.
+Writing is a big part of my learning process, and before I started this series of posts I didn’t actually know that I would end up believing that the best monetary system is the most rudimentary one–commodity money and 100% backed receipt money.

 Here is my list of constitutional rules that would shape a country’s monetary system: